 - You will be asked to hold still, breathe out deeply, or hold your breath at certain times during the procedure.

 - If there is a large amount of fluid, tubing may be attached to the needle.
 This will let the fluid drain more.
 The fluid will drain into a bottle or bag.
-In some cases, a flexible tube (catheter) will be put in place of the needle and the tubing will be attached for a day or two.
+In some cases, a flexible tube (catheter) will be put in place of the needle and the tubing will be attached for -1 to 2 days.
 You will stay in the hospital until the catheter is removed.